We found 7 providers with an interest in gastrointestinal problems and who accept Coventry near Akron, OH.

 Relevant Interests: , esophageal cancer

 All Interests: Heart Bypass Surgery, Atrial Fibrillation, Aortic Valve Surgery, Lung Resection, Mitral Valve ...
 (Read more)

-Dr. Drew Abramovich's areas of specialization are medical oncology and hematology (blood disorders); he sees patients in Akron, OH, Wooster, OH, and Medina, OH.
-He is rated highly by his patients.
-Dr. Abramovich's areas of clinical interest consist of chemotherapy, breast cancer, and lymphoma.
-He honors Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-He obtained his medical school training at George Washington University School of Medicine and Health Sciences and performed his residency at Allegheny General Hospital.
+Dr. Drew Abramovich sees patients in Akron, OH, Wooster, OH, and Medina, OH.
+His medical specialties are medical oncology and hematology (blood disorders).
+The average patient rating for Dr. Abramovich is 5.0 stars out of 5.
+His areas of clinical interest consist of chemotherapy, breast cancer, and lymphoma.
+He takes Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+Dr. Abramovich's education and training includes medical school at George Washington University School of Medicine and Health Sciences and residency at Allegheny General Hospital.
 He is affiliated with Wooster Community Hospital and Cleveland Clinic.

 Relevant Interests: , colorectal cancer

 All Interests: Chemotherapy, Lymphoma, Colorectal Cancer, Breast Cancer, Melanoma